mehrdadep/PDF-Downloader/README.md

-# PDF-Downloader
+# PDF Downloader

-crawling websites to get and download pdf files
+Crawl websites and download all the pdf files from them

+## Requirements

+- `.NET` sdk version 4.5+
+- `mono-dev` (For linux)

+## Dependencies

+- `CSharp.SqlServerCe` version 1.0.2.6
+- `HTMLAgilityPack` version 1.7.0

-# Crawling methodolgy
+## Crawling methodology

-1. using HttpWebRequest to get data from websites
+- Use `HttpWebRequest` to get data from websites
-2. find links with .pdf extension and application/pdf content-type
+- Find links with `.pdf` extension and `application/pdf` content-type
-3. save crawled link in local sqlite database
+- Save crawled link in local `sqlite` database
-4. crawl and download pdf file in desired folder with site name subfolder
+- Crawl and download pdf file in desired folder with site name subfolder
-5. find and save rss links
+- Find and save rss links
-6. using HTMLAgilityPack

-# Multithreading
+## Multithreading

-1. using SemaphoreSlim to manage threads of requests and saving files
+- Use `SemaphoreSlim` to manage threads of requests and saving files
-2. non-blocking UI threads
+- Use non-blocking UI threads

-# Batch input
+## Batch input

+### Option 1: `.txt` file

-1. add .txt files with a site url per line
+- Use a `.txt` file that contains a site urls per line

+### Option 2: `xlsx` file

-2. add excel .xlsx file with a column named "site"
+- Use a `.xlsx` file that contains site urls under a column named "site"

-3. this site urls save into local database after proccessing and can be used later
+## Running

+Use `bin/Release/PDF Downloader.exe` to run the program